Learned Image Compression with Gaussian-Laplacian-Logistic Mixture Model and Concatenated Residual Modules: Experiment

 The average MS-SSIM and PSNR performances over the 24 Kodak images are illustrated in Fig. \ref{test_kodak}.
+Note that in Fig. \ref{test_kodak} to Fig. \ref{test_Tecnick40}, the notations \textit{Scheme (PSNR)} and \textit{Scheme (MS-SSIM)} in the legends mean that the model in the scheme is optimized for PSNR and MS-SSIM respectively.

-When optimized for PSNR, Lee2020 (PSNR) \cite{Lee_2021} is the best among previous methods, which obtains even better performance than VVC (4:4:4) at high rates.
-The next closest method to VVC4:4:4 is Cheng2020 \cite{cheng2020}.
-When the bit rate is less than 0.3 bpp, our method has similar performance to \cite{Lee_2021} and VVC4:4:4.
-When the bit rate is higher than 0.4 bpp, our method achieves the best performance, which is 0.2-0.3 dB over \cite{Lee_2021} and 0.3-0.4 dB over VVC4:4:4.
+In Fig. \ref{test_kodak}, when optimized for PSNR, Lee2020 (PSNR) \cite{Lee_2021} is the best among previous methods, which obtains even better performance than VVC (4:4:4) at high rates.
+The next closest method to VVC (4:4:4) is Cheng2020 \cite{cheng2020}.
+When the bit rate is less than 0.3 bpp, our method has similar performance to \cite{Lee_2021} and VVC (4:4:4).
+When the bit rate is higher than 0.4 bpp, our method achieves the best performance, which is 0.2-0.3 dB over \cite{Lee_2021} and 0.3-0.4 dB over VVC (4:4:4).

 In the MS-SSIM results in Fig. \ref{kodak_SSIM}, Lee2020 (MS-SSIM) \cite{Lee_2021} also achieves better performance than previous learning-based methods and all the traditional image codecs including VVC (4:4:4).
-Our proposed method optimized for MS-SSIM achieves slightly better results than Lee 2020 (MS-SSIM).
+Our proposed method optimized for MS-SSIM achieves slightly better results than Lee2020 (MS-SSIM).

-We also evaluate the performance of the proposed method on the Tecnick dataset and compare to other methods.
-The results are shown in Fig. \ref{test_Tecnick}.
-The results of some methods are not available for the Tecnick dataset.
-It can be seen that our scheme also outperforms all the learning-based methods including Lee2019 \cite{Lee_2020} and all the traditional image codecs including VVC (4:4:4) in term of both PSNR and MS-SSIM.
-When the bit rate is above 0.2bpp, our method is about 0.2-0.3 dB higher than VVC4:4:4..
+Fig. \ref{test_Tecnick} compares the performances of different methods on the Tecnick-100 dataset.
+Our scheme also outperforms all available learning-based methods and all the traditional image codecs including VVC (4:4:4) in term of both PSNR and MS-SSIM.
+Our method is the only method better than VVC.
+When the bit rate is above 0.2bpp, our method is about 0.2-0.3 dB higher than VVC (4:4:4).

+Fig. \ref{test_Tecnick40} compares the performances of some methods on the Tecnick-40 dataset.
+The results of other methods are not available.
+Our scheme also outperforms other learned methods including Lee2020 \cite{Lee_2021} and VVC (4:4:4) in both PSNR and MS-SSIM.

-Three examples are shown in Fig. \ref{Example1} to Fig. \ref{Example3} to compare the visual quality of different methods.
+One example are shown in Fig. \ref{Example1} to compare the visual quality of different methods.
 Our method produces the most visually pleasing results.